What to Expect When Going in for Elective Surgery

 You will receive an SMS 24 hours before your surgery, asking you to complete a risk assessment for COVID-19.
 You will also be screened when you come into the hospital.

 Your admission to the unit will proceed as normal; however, each patient will be expected to wear a cloth mask during admission.
 It is advisable to bring more than one if you are expecting a longer recovery period.

-Due to the current visitor restrictions, you will not be able to have a family member or friend accompany you for the surgery.
 Each Mediclinic bed has a locker in which patients can safely store their personal belongings.
 Nevertheless, we encourage you to keep these to a minimum because of space limitations.